OpenCyphal/yakut/README.md

 Install Yakut: **`pip install yakut`**

-By default, Yakut does not support joysticks or MIDI controllers (this feature is described below in section [Publishing messages](#publishing-messages)).
-To enable the support for input devices, install the optional dependency: **`pip install yakut[joystick]`**.
+The default installation comes without support for input devices like joysticks or MIDI controllers.
+If you need this, enable this option explicitly: **`pip install yakut[joystick]`**.
 GNU/Linux users will need to also install: [SDL2](https://libsdl.org), possibly libjack (with headers), possibly libasound2 (with headers) (if you are using a Debian-based distro, the required packages are: `libsdl2-dev libasound2-dev libjack-dev`).

 Afterward do endeavor to read the docs: **`yakut --help`**